cloudify-cosmo/cloudify-packager/README.md

 - Packman is used to create the environment into which the components are retrieved.
 - Packman is used to create the package.

+NOTE: the Windows Agent Vagrantfile uses a premade image already containing the basic requirements for creating the Windows agent.

 ### [Packer](http://www.packer.io)

 Currently, we only use packer to create the demo Vagrant box for Cloudify's [Quickstart guide](http://getcloudify.org/guide/3.1/quickstart.html).